Frequently asked questions (and our answers)

 - Yellow fever: since July 2016 the WHO considers a lifelong protection after a single vaccination, this also applies for vaccinations given before 2016 (and which are valid for 10 years in the booklet).
 In some cases however, the LCR recommends to repeat vaccination every 10 years.
 For example with certain medical conditions or high risk destinations.

 - Hepatitis A: at least 30 years.
 The immunisation consists of two vaccinations.
 After the first shot you are protected for one year, after the second you are protected for thirty years or more.
 You should get the second vaccination at least six months after the first.

 - Dengue: the vaccine against dengue has been available from april 2023.
 For the most up-to-date information on this vaccine, please visit the page about dengue.

 Always contact the Travel Clinic for sound travel advice.

 Anyone who’d rather not fall victim to the flu is welcome to come to a KLM Health Services Travel Clinic for a flu jab.
 If you belong to a risk group your family doctor will give you more information about the flu jab.
-Furthermore, it’s even more important to get yourself vaccinated against the flu if you do shift work.

 During your consultation, in addition to being given the necessary vaccinations you will also always receive personal travel advice.
 This service is an automatic part of a consultation at one of our Travel Clinics because we want to make sure that you are well prepared for your journey.
 You will always be vaccinated and advised by a specialist travel nurse who is fully up-to-date on the latest LCR (National Coordination Centre for Travel Advice) guidelines.
 This ensures that you are always fully aware of what you must prepare for and the best way to do so.
 Moreover, you will also have the opportunity to ask questions during your consultation.
 Administrative costs are also included in the consultation charge.